forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 ---
-title: Content Management for Gatsby with Git
+title: Content Management for Gatsby in Your Git Repository
 description: ''
 date: 2018-11-22 10:22:29 +0000
 authors: